apex/up/docs/07-guides.md

 ### In Operator

 The `in` operator checks for the presence of a field within the set provided.
-For example showing only POST, PUT and PATCH requests:
+For example, showing only POST, PUT and PATCH requests:

 ```
 method in ("POST", "PUT", "PATCH")